freerange/site/soups/weeknotes/week-366.snip.markdown

 # Digital Outcomes and Specialists Framework

-James did a great job of completing the forms required to get us registered on the [Digital Outcomes and Specialists Framework][digital-outcomes-and-specialists].
+[James][james-mead] did a great job of completing the forms required to get us registered on the [Digital Outcomes and Specialists Framework][digital-outcomes-and-specialists].
 The deadline for applying was 19 Jan 2016 and we should hear whether we've been successful toward the end of February.
 We're hoping that a successful application will make it easier for people in Government to purchase our services than it has been in the past.

 # IR35 Tax Assurances

 As part of our most recent contract with GDS we've been asked to provide them with a tax assurance to state that the way we're "working is coherent to our contracted terms".
-We're fairly confident that IR35 doesn't apply to this (or any of our previous) contracts but we still need to provide the assurances.
-I was quite keen to use [HMRC's contract review service][hmrc-ir35-review] but James has suggested that we go for an independent service given that there's a potential conflict of interest between HMRC's review and enforcement departments.
+We're fairly confident that IR35 doesn't apply to this (or any of our previous) contracts and are currently reviewing our options to work out how best to provide the assurance.

 # SSH Vulnerability